-Camp on the Côte d’Azur in the Var
+Camp on the Côte d’Azur near the beaches of the Var

 The Côte d’Azur extends in a splendid succession of headlands, islands and unusual landscapes from Cassis to the Italian border.
 A camping holiday on the Côte d’Azur provides a unique opportunity to visit the beautiful coastal towns of south-eastern France.
 Along the way you’ll find the emblematic towns and sun-drenched beaches of Saint-Tropez, Fréjus, Cannes, Nice and Monaco – the very essence of coastal Provence.
 Inland, the Côte d'Azur offers a rich and unmissable cultural and historical experience.
 Learn the secrets of perfumery amid the flowers in Grasse, France’s scent capital, or stroll through the art museums and galleries of the picturesque village of Saint Paul de Vence.
 With the foothills of the Alps rolling gently down to the creeks, bays and fine sandy beaches of the Mediterranean, the Côte d’Azur also offers a wealth of historical and architectural sites.
 Fun and fascinating, a holiday at a Flower campsite on the Côte d'Azur will leave you with memories you’ll never forget.

 5 campsites in Côte d'Azur